civican/legisinfo/42-1/bills/C-77/bill_text.md

 If a custody review officer directs that a person be retained in custody, the custody review officer may also direct that the person abstain from communicating, directly or indirectly, with any victim, witness or other person specified in the direction except in accordance with any conditions specified in the direction that the officer considers necessary.

-> **Explanatory Note**:
-> New.

 ### Section 21

 Paragraph 159.2(a) of the Act is replaced by the following:

-custody is necessary to ensure the person's attendance before a **court martial** or civil court to be dealt with according to law;

-> **Explanatory Note**:
-> Relevant portion of section 159.2:
-> *Existing Text*:
-> > For the purposes of sections 159.1 and 159.3, the retention of a person in custody is only justified when one or more of the following grounds have been established to the satisfaction of the military judge:
-> > custody is necessary to ensure the person's attendance before a service tribunal or a civil court to be dealt with according to law;
+custody is necessary to ensure the person's attendance before a court martial or civil court to be dealt with according to law;

 ### Section 22